Celebrating Our Common Humanity Uniting Us All

 Christian Plonka, Stage Manager

-Dennis Kleinsmith, Actor, playing Don Quixote, Tolstoy, etc.
+Dennis Kleinsmith, Actor, as Don Quixote, Tolstoy, etc.

-Mike Sandusky, Actor, playing Robert Hayden, Borges, Job, etc.
+Mike Sandusky, Actor, as Robert Hayden, Borges, Job, etc.

-Frederick Glaysher, Epic Poet, Rhapsode, Producer, playing the Poet of the Moon.
+Frederick Glaysher, Epic Poet, Rhapsode, Producer, as the Poet of the Moon.

 Download the Program for Apollo's Troupe